1. Lavorazione pre-CNC: Preparation and Design for Printer Prototypes

 - Problem Logging:

-- Ottimizzazione del design:
+- Ottimizzazione della progettazione:

-- Modify 3D models: Adjust part size (PER ESEMPIO., increase gear tooth thickness by 0.1mm), add chamfers (C1) to reduce burrs, or simplify snap designs (ease assembly).
+- Modify 3D models: Adjust part size (per esempio., increase gear tooth thickness by 0.1mm), add chamfers (C1) to reduce burrs, or simplify snap designs (ease assembly).

-- Regenerate CAM programs: Update toolpaths for optimized parts (PER ESEMPIO., adjust cutting depth for thinner walls).
+- Regenerate CAM programs: Update toolpaths for optimized parts (per esempio., adjust cutting depth for thinner walls).

-- Rework defective parts (PER ESEMPIO., re-machine oversize holes, polish scratch marks).
+- Rework defective parts (per esempio., re-machine oversize holes, polish scratch marks).

 6. Output Results and Documentation